Bird-Lounge/PRMirror/README.md

 	- Repo Read access to Dependabot alerts, actions variables, administration, codespaces, codespaces lifecycle admin, codespaces metadata, dependabot secrets, metadata, repository advisories, secret scanning alerts, secrets, and security events
 	- Repo Read and Write access to actions, code, codespaces secrets, commit statuses, deployments, discussions, environments, issues, merge queues, pages, pull requests, repository hooks, and workflows
 	- You can *probably* trim this down somewhat, but we've had certain mirrors fail due to touching workflows & similar (i.e, updates to the CI suite) - better safe than sorry!
-  - Your git CLI needs to be properly configured
+  - Your git CLI needs to be properly configured to use the personal access token *or* an SSH key to avoid password input every time the bot pushes a new branch.
   - Upstream is at [tgstation/tgstation](https://github.com/tgstation/tgstation/) and Downstream is at [Bird-Lounge/Skyraptor-SS13](https://github.com/Bird-Lounge/Skyraptor-SS13)
     - UpstreamOwner is usually tgstation
     - UpstreamRepo is usually also tgstation